All Episodes

 His latest book is Game of My Life, Atlanta Braves.

-And of course, it says here it's in major bookstores now.
+And of course, it says here, it's in major bookstores now.

-Quote, I tell you this is a big scar for the city, said Bill McCloskey, the manager emeritus at Manuel's Tavern, the venerable in town bar where politicians, journalists, cops, actors, sports authorities, and neighborhood nabobs are either scratching or shaking their heads over the federal indictment of Vic.
+Quote, I tell you, this is a big scar for the city, said Bill McCloskey, the manager emeritus at Manuel's Tavern, the venerable in-town bar where politicians, journalists, cops, actors, sports authorities, and neighborhood nabobs are either scratching or shaking their heads over the federal indictment of Vic.

-This said Bill McCloskey is bigger than Ray Lewis.
+This, said Bill McCloskey, is bigger than Ray Lewis.

 Bigger than Ray Lewis.

-May we get serious here for just a second.
+Maybe we get serious here for just a second.

 Whatever Vic's accused of doing, and remember, these are just accusations so far.

-I have told you we are inclined as human beings to believe what law enforcement says.
+Amazes me that, and I have warned people, all of these indictments, these charges that come down from prosecutors, I have told you we are inclined as human beings to believe what law enforcement says.

 They never lie.

-Now, what was Ray Lewis had had a had a double murder charge hanging over him after a bar fight or some something had happened uh during Super Bowl week in Atlanta back in the uh in the 90s, and he was on trial for it and he ended up turning uh state's evidence against people.
+Now, what was Ray Lewis had a double murder charge hanging over him after a bar fight or something had happened during Super Bowl week in Atlanta back in the 90s.

 A human being died in the Ray Lewis incident.